Can I really make this claim? Are there really guaranteed ways to boost your bottom line?

 Now I get it.

-As businesses, we should be doing everything in our power to show our audience how likeable, dependable and trustworthy we are.
+As businesses, we should be doing everything in our power to show our audience how likable, dependable, and trustworthy we are.
 To make friends.

 We need to be generous with our time and knowledge.
 We need to add massive value and earn our audience’s attention by putting their needs first.
 We must find our spark and passion, and show some authentic personality.
-And above all we must be the professional superheroes our audience are looking for.
+And above all, we must be the professional superheroes our audience is looking for.